jeffsonwong/Machine-Learning-based-Network-Intrusion-Detection-System/README.md

 - UNSW-NB15 Dataset: The system is trained and tested using the UNSW-NB15 dataset, a comprehensive collection of network traffic data that includes both normal and malicious activities, enabling the detection of a wide variety of attack types.

-**3. Development Tools Used**
+**3. Tools and Libraries**

-- Machine Learning Algorithms: Random Forest, Support Vector Machines (SVM), Logistic Regression, XGBoost

-- Dataset: UNSW-NB15
+- Programming Language: Python

-- Tools: Python, Jupyter Notebooks (IPYNB), Scikit-learn, Pandas, Matplotlib, etc.
+- Development Environment: Jupyter Notebooks (IPYNB format)

+- Data Manipulation and Analysis: Pandas, NumPy

+- Machine Learning: Scikit-learn (including models like RandomForest, SVM, Logistic Regression), XGBoost, OneVsRestClassifier, StackingClassifier

+- Visualization: Matplotlib

+- Model Serialization: Joblib

+- Miscellaneous: OS, gc (Garbage Collection)